 Apart from loud snoring, a person with sleep apnea may also experience:

 - morning headaches

 - low libido, or sex drive

-Medicines and other techniques are available can help reduce inflammation.
+Nasal congestion is often due to inflammation.
+Medicines and other techniques can help reduce congestion and inflammation.

 - nasal strips